+Is your Yoga mat a little grungy?
+Do you know how to clean it?
 When people arrive at class and start rolling out their Yoga mats, I often hear one of a couple exclamations...
 "I left my mat in the car - it's frozen!"
 (It's very cold where I live), or "My mat really needs a wash".
-If I hear the second statement, it is often followed by the question - "how should I clean this thing?".
+If I hear the second statement, it is often followed by the question - "how do I clean a Yoga mat!?".
 We have a pretty intimate relationship with those mats of ours.
-We lay, sit, roll, and sometimes fall asleep on them, however, we clean them a lot less often than we do our homes, floors, or clothing.
+We lay, sit, roll, and sometimes fall asleep on them, however, we clean them a lot less often than we do our homes, floors, bedding, or clothing.
 So, what is the best way to clean your Yoga mat?
 Here's a few ideas...

 Use an anti-bacterial Yoga Mat spray:

 I really like the one from Saje Natural Wellness, but there are plenty of organic options to choose from.